-There are also old photographs, sculpture, furniture, and rare books.
+There are also old photographs, sculptures, furniture, and rare books.
 Plus you can stroll in a skylit courtyard that is full of beautiful plants and flowers.

 If you have a Go Boston Card, you can enter for free on your birthday or if your name is Isabella… why was my name not Isabella! 🤣